gospel-desk/www.logstown.com/about/index.md

 A little background: I grew up in the Episcopal Church, and I studied Ancient Languages (with a minor in Biblical and Theological Studies) at Wheaton College.
-I helped to launch the Anglican Church in North America, and now I am a catechumen in the Orthodox Church in America.
+I helped to launch the Anglican Church in North America, and now I am a member of the Orthodox Church in America.
 Lord Jesus Christ, have mercy on me!

 Thanks for visiting.
 God bless! ☦️